MaidulHasan/OrbSpider/README.md

 For those of you who don't know what MAL is -
-   " MyAnimeList (MAL) is the world's most active online anime and manga community and database. " It's fun, Check it out... you surely won't regret it.
+   " MyAnimeList (MAL) is the world's most active online anime and manga community and database. "

 <----------> Why use scrapy and selenium both?
 Why not use only one?: